4 Questions You Need to Ask Right Now

 — Randy Lucchesi, Lead Project Engineer

 Companies have traditionally evaluated construction document management systems by how easily they compile and share documents during the handover.
 However, a more accurate measure of both internal performance and project timeline estimates should measure something else entirely.
-Instead, you should analyze how well your system managed the flow of information throughout the project life cycle.
+Instead, you should analyze how well your system managed the flow of information throughout the project lifecycle.

-Unlike a localized system, cloud-based construction document management affects the exchange of information across the project life cycle.
+Unlike a localized system, cloud-based construction document management affects the exchange of information across the project lifecycle.
 This means easier collaboration any time there is a heavy exchange of documents—including the planning, building, closeout phases.
 But, it also means document control is shifting from the control of a subject matter expert to the entire team.

 To make up for the reduced human oversight, your construction document management system needs to accommodate both your workflow and the various document types that accompany an entire project.
 For example, photos, videos, and RFIs can be as important as your plans.
-You need to able to link these files directly on the plans instead of in a convoluted folder system.
+You need to able to link these files directly to the plans instead of in a convoluted folder system.

 While the whole team benefits when you remove communication barriers, sometimes those walls existed for a reason.
 So, you need a construction document management system that ensures accountability remains a priority.
 You could password protect each and every PDF in your document library, but that’s so cumbersome.
 Instead, the best way to ensure accountability without hindering easy collaboration is to make sure your system allows for permission sets and project groups.